Key Stage 3

 We employ dedicated staff to support the mental health and wellbeing of our students.

 Tom has a diploma in cognitive behavioural psychotherapies and Level 2 accreditation through the BABCP.
 Tom receives fortnightly supervision from Alison Birdsall (Level 2 CBT Therapist) for his CBT cases.
 Tom Berry is employed as our Emotional Wellbeing Practitioner working across the school.
 The purpose of the role is support early identification, assessment and intervention for pupils presenting with mild to moderate mental health difficulties.
 Tom facilitates referral to outside agencies and works collaboratively with external agencies where more acute mental health, behaviour difficulties or risk are assessed.

 - Empower pupils to better understand and manage their mood and emotions.

 - Encourage pupils to make helpful choices to support improved wellbeing and relationships.

 - Support pupils to feel more confident by developing realistic goals, expectations of self and reflecting on their successes.

 - Maximise pupil’s chances of achieving their learning potential by working collaboratively with pupils, teachers and their families to enable mental health needs to be better understood and supported in school.

 - Support pupils who self-harm through joint working with CAMHS and parents to enable effective risk management.

 Safe and evidence based practice is supported through the purchase of clinical supervision through Bolton CAMHS.
-Peter Birchall (Senior Practitioner) provides caseload management supervision to Leander on a termly basis.
+Peter Birchall (Senior Practitioner) provides caseload management supervision to Tom on a termly basis.